KMarkert/servir-vic-training/README.md

 This repository contains training material (presentations and tutorials) and processing scripts and test data on how to setup the Variable Infiltration Capacity (VIC) hydrologic model.

-If using any of these training materials or scripts, please cite: Markert,K.N., E.C.
+If using any of these training materials or scripts, please cite: (1) Markert,K.N., R.E.
+Griffin, and E.R.
+Anderson (2018) An open source software suite for building capacity in using the VIC hydrology model, *Open Water*, *submitted* and (2) Markert K.N., E.C.
 Adams, B.R.
 Rushi, F. Mitheu, E.R.
 Anderson, A.I.
-Flores, W.L.
-Ellenburg (2017).
+Flores, and W.L.
+Ellenburg (2018).
 Building capacity in eastern Africa for hydrologic modeling . *The Earth Observer*, *In preparation*.

 The training setup model is for the Nyando River Basin in eastern Kenya.
 The Nyando Basin is a small watershed that drains into the Winam Gulf of northeastern Lake Victoria.